24/7 Helpline

 This affects the way you start treatment with Buvidal (which is explained further down).

-How Does Buvidal Work?
+How does Buvidal work?

-Buvidal is an opioid.
 It will do precisely the same thing that the heroin or other opioids do.

 By taking it, you do not need to take the heroin or other street drug you were taking to fend off withdrawal symptoms.